ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-- Activate the `Flannel` pod networking and explain briefly the about network add-ons on `https://kubernetes.io/docs/concepts/cluster-administration/addons/`.
+- Activate the `Flannel` pod networking and explain briefly about network add-ons on `https://kubernetes.io/docs/concepts/cluster-administration/addons/`.

 ```bash
 kubectl apply -f https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml
 ```

-- Master node (also named as Control Plane) should be ready, show existing pods created by user.
-Since we haven't created any pods, list should be empty.
+- The master node (also known as the Control Plane) should be ready, showing existing pods created by the user.
+Since we haven't created any pods, the list should be empty.

 ```bash
 kubectl get nodes
 ```

-- Show the list of the pods created for Kubernetes service itself.
-Note that pods of Kubernetes service are running on the master node.
+- Show the list of the pods created for the Kubernetes service itself.
+Note that pods of the Kubernetes service are running on the master node.

 ```bash
 kubectl get pods -n kube-system
 ```

 - Show the details of pods in `kube-system` namespace.
-Note that pods of Kubernetes service are running on the master node.
+Note that pods of the Kubernetes service are running on the master node.

 ```bash
 kubectl get pods -n kube-system -o wide